 Ashley Bailey Associate Producer, Morning Edition/Weekend Edition

-Ashley Bailey is an Associate Producer for “Morning Edition” and "Weekend Edition."
-She joined KPCC's staff in January 2012.
+Ashley Bailey is an Associate Producer for “Morning Edition” and “All Things Considered” at KPCC.

-Ashley earned a Bachelor of Arts degree in journalism from Humboldt State University in Arcata, California.
-Her work has been featured on NPR, as well as its affiliates, KHSU and KQED.
+Her reporting has been featured on NPR, as well as its member stations, KHSU and KQED.

 Stories by Ashley Bailey